 B.A. in History and Anthropology from Marquette University

-The energetic Kristin Burns is in her sixth year at Keith, and is the recipient of the 2013 Distinguished Faculty Award.
+The energetic Kristin Burns was the recipient of the 2013 Distinguished Faculty Award.
 A graduate from Marquette University with degrees in History and Anthropology, Kristin teaches the middle school social studies courses, the senior Government and World Religions courses, as well as the middle and upper school economics courses.
 In addition she runs the school Facebook page, coaches the middle school scholastic and quiz bowl teams, and advises the Model UN delegation.
-Prior to joining the Keith faculty, she worked in the Harlem district, Winnebago district, and the Regional Alternative School for at risk youth.
+Prior to joining the Keith faculty, she worked in other area school districts, and the Regional Alternative School for at risk youth.
 Kristin is a member of Phi Alpha Theta and the League of Women Voters.
 Outside of school, the Golden Apple nominee enjoys spending time with her husband and their two rescued basset hounds as well as cheering on the Milwaukee Brewers and Green Bay Packers.

 Phone: 815-399-8850 x175